-Amorgos is situated at the furthest south east point of the Cyclades and differs to many other Greek islands by having 2 ports.
+Amorgos is situated at the furthest south east point of the Cyclades and differs to

 1. Aegiali in the north near our H.Q.